“Where ya goin?” The van driver shouted above the noise of the engine.

 The journey for the entrepreneur is very similar.
 Whilst the freedom to make your own way can be exhilarating, there are many obstacles to overcome.
 Most of the time the test isn’t too trying, but the real trial is when a number of problems combine at the same time and you have to dig (sometimes quite deep) in order to get through.

 Weak finances, personal stress, difficulties with others and insufficient sales are common problems that most start-up businesses face.
 And when they combine, the task of resolving the overall situation can seem quite daunting.
 The easy thing to do is to do nothing, pretend the problems don’t exist and/or run away from them.
-Unsurprisingly, this approach can have catastrophic consequences for the business.
+Unsurprisingly, this approach typically has catastrophic consequences for any business.

 The key to overcoming challenges is to tackle the biggest problem first and to address it properly.
 This will feel uncomfortable initially and almost certainly means more work.
 But invariably the moment the extra effort goes in, things start to ease or at least new perspectives are gained.